fulcrumdigitalinc/app_builder_fulcrum_custom_shipping/README.md

   ```bash
   npm install -g @adobe/aio-cli
   ```
-- Access to Adobe Developer Console with App Builder enabled.
+- Access to Adobe Developer Console with App Builder enabled

+### SaaS Installation Steps
+- Create the App Builder project (below) and configure IMS OAuth Server-to-Server.
+- Populate SaaS environment variables in `.env` (see [Environment Variables](#environment-variables)).
+- Deploy the app; no Commerce module installation is required.

+### PaaS Installation Steps
+- Install the Commerce modules listed below.
+- Configure Commerce Integration credentials or IMS OAuth credentials.
+- If using IMS on PaaS, enable the IMS module as described in https://developer.adobe.com/commerce/extensibility/starter-kit/checkout/connect/#adobe-identity-management-service-ims.
+- Populate PaaS environment variables in `.env`.
+- Configure Commerce Webhooks in your instance and deploy the app.

 ---